How To Create a Succession Planning Process For Your Business (2024)

 6. Rigid Succession Plans

 While having a structured plan is essential, companies sometimes make the mistake of being too rigid.
 Circumstances can change, and the best-laid plans may need adjustments.
-A lack of flexibility can lead to missed opportunities or, conversely, the persistence with a plan that is no longer aligned with organisational needs.
+A lack of flexibility can lead to missed opportunities or, conversely, the persistence of a plan that is no longer aligned with organisational needs.

 7. Failure to Integrate Succession Planning with Business Strategy